I often hear the question: “What is the [insert: agile, scrum, kanban, xp] best practice for situation xyz?.”

 - It helps to find a single word that summarizes affinity groups

-- Small list (five max) is workable, any more is cumbersome
+- A small list (five max) is workable, any more is cumbersome

 - To keep things alive, teams need to see these values frequently – added a channel description in slack, put on a wall